uaarg/guide/src/sim.md

 After the script is running, you will know if it is running if there is a print statement in your console saying that the connection has been established

-To start flying the drone in the simulator, you will need to go into the mission planner, set the mode to `Guided` and then arm the drone and it will start flying.
+To start flying the drone in the simulator, you will need to go into QGroundControl, set the mode to `Guided` and then arm the drone and it will start flying.